Intangible-pg18/Cpp-Deep-Dive/README.md

 the program has generated so far is actually written to the output stream, rather than sitting in memory waiting to be written.
 * flush-: writes the output, then flushes the buffer and adds no data (contrary to which endl, adds a new line).
 * ends-: writes the output and a null, then flushes the buffer.
 ---
+e.g. If three cout statements prints 1,2,3 respectively, without any cin statement in between or any manipulator used would print the three numbers on the same line but using endl will write the output of each cout statement on a seperate new line.

+---
 Disadvantage-: Flushing of buffers is an Operating System task.
 Each time the buffer is flushed, a request has to be made to the OS and these requests are comparatively expensive.
 Furthermore, we don’t really need to flush the buffer every time we write something to the stream, since the buffers get flushed automatically when they get full.